gamedesign

 21. Computational Thinking

-Prior to finalizing the steps in your problem, playing one, two, or all of the videos below may add some reinforcement to your understanding of the algorithm.
+Prior to finalizing the steps in your problem, playing one or both of the videos below may add some reinforcement to your understanding of the algorithm.

 Your Problem